 ANCHORING

-A two-stage regression model for detecting anchoring is specified in Beggs & Graddy (2009) who themselves cite Genesove & Mayer (2001).
-The same model is used to detect anchoring effects in later papers such as Hong et al. (2015), and in general, may be estimated for goods that exhibit unchanging hedonic quality over time – a key assumption of their work.
+A two-stage regression model for detecting anchoring is specified in Beggs & Graddy (2009), who themselves cite Genesove & Mayer (2001).
+The same model is used to detect anchoring effects in later papers such as Hong et al. (2015), and in general, may be estimated for goods that exhibit unchanging hedonic quality over time.
+That hedonic quality for artwork would not change is thus a key assumption of their work.
 Intuitively, their model identifies anchoring by looking at two sales of an item, say a painting, at different points in time.
-By controlling for hedonic characteristics (artist, medium, etc.) and unobserved inputs into the past price (bidding behavior), the difference between past price and hedonic quality can be isolated, and identified as the anchoring effect on current price.
+By controlling for hedonic characteristics (artist, medium, etc.) and unobserved inputs into the past price (bidding behavior), the difference between past price and hedonic quality can be estimated and identified as the effect of anchoring on current price.

 Hedonic regressions are commonly used to estimate demand for highly heterogeneous items such as art, wine, and real estate as a function of their constituent attributes.
 For example, the value of a painting may depend on its dimensions and authenticity, while a bottle of wine may be appraised based on its age and where it was grown.
 In the first stage of the model, Beggs & Graddy (2009) regress the sale prices Pt∈Rn,1 of n resold paintings on their k hedonic and temporal variables X∈Rn, k+1, while also controlling for temporal effects δt∈Rn,1.
 This yields a hedonic price prediction πt∈Rn,1 for each observation of a painting sale.
-For my replication work, I use the same variables that Beggs & Graddy use on the Impressionist and Contemporary datasets, respectively.
+For my replication, I use the same variables that Beggs & Graddy use on the Impressionist and Contemporary datasets, respectively.
 For Impressionist art this includes painting date, length, width, medium of the artwork, indicators of authenticity (signed, monogrammed, stamped), and artist.
 For Contemporary art this includes painting date, length, width, medium, and artist.
 The temporal effects are modelled by half-year time dummies.

 πt=XB+δt

 In the same vein as Beggs & Graddy, I use the natural log of prices and hedonic price predictions, which allows us to interpret the regression results as relative effects (percent changes).
 For unsold items, we proxy value with 80% of the low estimate as they do.
-It is important to note that multiple hedonic price predictions at different times πt, t∈{1, 2, 3…} may differ for the same painting, since these are estimated based on the price index Pt, t∈1, 2, 3….
+It is important to note that hedonic price predictions for a single painting πt, t∈{1, 2, 3…} may vary with respect to time, t, since these are estimated based on the price index Pt, t∈1, 2, 3….
 The price index reflects demand for art, which varies over time.
 The k hedonic variables, however, are assumed to remain constant across sales.

-In the second stage of the model, Beggs & Graddy specify the following regression in order to separate out anchoring from other effects.
-They do this for each unique painting.
+In the second stage of the model, Beggs & Graddy specify the following regression – for each unique painting – in order to separate out anchoring from other effects:

 ω=a0+a1πt+a2Pt-1-πt+a3Pt-1-πt-1